What's new

 Assembly Chair

 Welcome to the Assembly on Pediatrics of the American Thoracic Society!
-We are an active assembly with diverse membership focused on child respiratory health.
-We have many exciting opportunities for those who are interested in getting involved in the Assembly as shown by the number of committees, interest groups, and working groups listed below.
+We are an active Assembly with a diverse membership focused on improving respiratory health for all children.
+We are especially interested on improving health disparities through focused work on diversity, equity, and inclusion initiatives.
+We invite you to get involved in the many exciting opportunities available as shown by the number of committees, interest groups, and working groups listed below.

-Our mission is to promote the respiratory health of infants, children and adolescents and to improve the care of children with respiratory disease through research, education, patient care, and advocacy.
-We strive to improve the lung health of all children and advocate for those who cannot advocate for themselves, particularly those from disadvantaged backgrounds.
-The Assembly includes specialists in pediatric pulmonology, neonatology, sleep medicine, pediatric critical care, allergy-immunology, and nursing, united in a common goal of understanding, improving, and advocating for the respiratory health of children.
-Nearly 75% of ATS members with Pediatrics as their primary assembly choose to be members of other assemblies, further reflecting our diverse interests.
+Our mission is to promote the respiratory health of infants, children, and adolescents and to improve the care of children with respiratory disease through research, education, patient care, and advocacy.
+As pediatricians, we aim to advocate for those who cannot advocate for themselves, particularly those from disadvantaged and minoritized backgrounds.
+The Assembly includes specialists in pediatric pulmonology, neonatology, sleep medicine, pediatric critical care, allergy-immunology, and nursing, united in a common goal of understanding, improving, and advocating for the respiratory health of all children.
+Nearly 75% of ATS members with Pediatrics as their primary Assembly choose to be members of other Assemblies, further reflecting our diverse interests.
 The Assembly also has an active international community, and we strive to expand our membership beyond North America.
 If interested, please visit the Virtual International Pediatric Pulmonary Network.

 The Executive Committee for the Scientific Assembly on Pediatrics is:

-Assembly Chair: Sharon Dell, BSc, MD, FRCP(C), ATSF
+Assembly Chair: Terri A. Laguna, MD, MSCS, ATSF

-Past Assembly Chair/ Nominating Committee Chair: Paul E. Moore, MD, ATSF
+Past Assembly Chair/ Nominating Committee Chair: Sharon Dell, BEng, MD, FRCPC, ATSF

-Program Committee Chair: Benjamin Kopp, MD, MPH, ATSF, FAAP
+Program Committee Chair: Erick Forno, MD, MPH, ATSF

-Program Committee Chair Elect: Erick Forno, MD, MPH, ATSF
+Program Committee Chair Elect: Deepa Rastogi, MD, MBBS, MS, ATSF

 Planning Committee Chair: Sharon A. Mcgrath-Morrow, MD